Condensed Champions League to start under shadow of Covid-19 | Malay Mail

-BERN, Oct 18 — A condensed version of the Champions League group stage finally gets under way on Tuesday, with Covid-19-related disruptions an ever-present threat hanging over the competition.
+BERN, Oct 19 — A condensed version of the Champions League group stage finally gets under way tomorrow, with Covid-19-related disruptions an ever-present threat hanging over the competition.

 The 32-team contest will start one month later than usual, a knock-on effect of the pandemic interrupting last season for three months, although the group stage will finish as usual in early December with six matchdays squeezed into a 50-day period.

-It kicks off with a heavyweight clash between Paris St Germain and Manchester United on Tuesday in Group H, bringing back memories of the English side’s comeback two seasons ago when they won on away goals after losing 2-0 at home.
+It kicks off with a heavyweight clash between Paris St Germain and Manchester United tomorrow in Group H, bringing back memories of the English side’s comeback two seasons ago when they won on away goals after losing 2-0 at home.

-Barcelona host Hungarians Ferencvaros, back in the group stage after a 25-year absence, in another Tuesday match, while Wednesday’s games include titleholders Bayern Munich v Atletico Madrid and Ajax v Liverpool.
+Barcelona host Hungarians Ferencvaros, back in the group stage after a 25-year absence, in another Tuesday match, while Wednesday’s games include titleholders Bayern Munich vs Atletico Madrid and Ajax vs Liverpool.

-Cristiano Ronaldo is among the players who have tested positive recently, and he will miss Juventus’ opening match away to Dynamo Kiev on Tuesday.
+Cristiano Ronaldo is among the players who have tested positive recently, and he will miss Juventus’ opening match away to Dynamo Kiev tomorrow.

 The Portuguese could also be forced to sit out the following week’s match at home to Barcelona, when he is due to face his old rival Lionel Messi for the first time in over two years.